faiezyacob/my-task/readme.md

 ## About MDM

-It's a web application that gives the users the ability to write a digital birthday or anniversary message made using Laravel.
+A web app to keep track of your task made using Laravel and Vue.js

 ## How to install